flopezco12/Project_2_COVID/README.md

 - External libraries for data parsing and visualization (CSV)

 ## Getting Started Steps
-- Obtained the data in CSV formatt and cleaned the data to make it more useful for our project.
+- Obtained the data in CSV format and cleaned the data to make it more useful for our project.
-- Created a Table_Schema from the csv files using SQL.
+- Created a Table_Schema from the data using SQL.
 - Created a database and called it through an API for the purpose of our analysis.
 - Created an index.html for our page and coded through Java.
 - Created visualizations for out data to tell the story we wanted to after creating insights.
+- Created a CSS styling page

 # Preview
 `Insert the dashboard preview`